The work of welcome extends beyond the first hello.

 Baltimore County Homeless Prevention Program

-Provides housing services to Baltimore County eligible clients who are at risk of homelessness to navigate and access housing resources and services.
+Provides housing services to eligible Baltimore County residents, including individuals with varying immigration statuses, who are at risk of homelessness, and helps them navigate and access housing resources.

 Education and Vocational Programs

-LSSNCA supports program participants in achieving their goals through programs like the Refugee Recertification Program (RRP), the TEA Club for women overcoming workforce barriers, and Youth Mentoring, which helps students thrive in school and beyond.
+Provides educational and vocational support to achieve their goals.
+LSSNCA’s programs include Refugee Recertification Program (RRP), TEA Club for women overcoming workforce barriers, and Youth Mentoring, which helps students thrive in school and beyond.

 Employment Services

-Our Business Engagement Liaison identifies employers interested in hiring refugees.
-Our Employment Coordinator helps refugees and other eligible populations with resume writing, interview practice, and matching their skills and interests to our network of employers.
+Supports refugees and other eligible populations with resume writing, interview practice, and matching their skills and interests to LSSNCA’s network of employers interested in hiring refugees.

 Immigrant Healthcare Connection Program (IHCC-MD)

-LSSNCA is part of the Immigrant Health Care Connection Program (IHCC).
-IHCC is open to all Office of Refugee Resettlement (ORR)-eligible program participants in Maryland, connecting them with necessary language-accessible and culturally informed healthcare.
-This includes assisting ORR-eligible individuals for up to five (5) years with navigating the healthcare system through any medical or mental health care coordination, providing any individual or client-specific health outreach, identifying available Medicaid-accepting providers and scheduling appointments, and assisting with health insurance.
+Connects Office of Refugee Resettlement (ORR)-eligible program participants living in Maryland with necessary language accessible and culturally-informed healthcare.
+This includes assisting ORR-eligible individuals up to five (5) years with navigating the healthcare system through any medical or mental health care coordination, providing any individual or client-specific health outreach, identifying available Medicaid-accepting providers and appointment scheduling, and assisting with health insurance.

 Reception and Placement Services for Refugees and SIV Holders